How to frame hand embroidery

 3. Protection

 The emphasis is on beauty most of the time because that is what we see in the pretty pictures.
 But if you don’t intend to hang your embroidery for a short period of time like a month or so, support and protection are also some valid factors that your frame should be able to accommodate.
-The way you frame your embroidery should be so that it holds the fabric tight and in place (support) and also protect your work from dust, dirt, and abrasion (protection).
+The way you frame your embroidery should be so that it holds the fabric tight and in place (support) and also protects your work from dust, dirt, and abrasion (protection).

 Later when I write about specific framing options, I’ll use these 3 functions to talk about the pros and cons.